-The Department will recommend to the University Committee on Graduate Study for the degree of Master of Arts students who have completed the following:
+The Department will recommend to the University Committee on the Graduate Division for the degree of Master of Arts students who have completed the following:

-1. Four fields in the social sciences, selected from two or more of the groups listed above under requirements for the degree of Bachelor of Arts.
+1. Four fields in the social sciences, selected from two or more of the groups listed above under requirements for the degree of Bachelor of Arts, including advanced courses taken at the undergraduate level.

-2. Approximately 40 units in communication and journalism, of which two shall be graduate courses in communication and journalism, and shall include Courses 211 or 220.
+2. Approximately 40 units in communication and journalism, of which two shall be graduate courses in communication and journalism, and shall include Courses 211 or 220: courses taken at the undergraduate level count toward these requirements.

-3. Either an acceptable thesis or the methodological courses (217a and 217b and Psychology 60).
+3. Either an acceptable thesis or the methodological courses (217, 218, and 219, and Psychology 60).
 The Department decides this option after evaluating the student's preparation.
 Most students will be held for the thesis requirement.

-The candidate must earn an average grade of B on his entire program of study during the graduate year.
+The candidate must complete approximately 45 units in graduate residence at Stanford and must earn an average grade of B on his entire program of study during the graduate year.

 Candidates for the degree of Master of Arts entering the Department from another institution, or from Stanford with the Bachelor's degree in a subject other than communication and journalism, will follow individually arranged programs of study.
-In planning such programs the following factors will be taken into account: (1) previous training in the social sciences; (2) previous academic training in communication and journalism; and (3) practical journalistic experience.
+In planning such programs the following factors will be taken into account: (1) previous training in the social sciences; (2) previous academic training in communication and journalism; and (3) professional journalistic experience.
 Where the student's previous work in the social sciences and in communication and journalism has been limited, the requirements for the degree cannot be met in three quarters of residence.